-Below are some frequently asked questions about fingerprints.
-If you have further questions or concerns, please contact Human Resources.
+Below are frequently asked questions about fingerprints.
+If you have additional questions that are not answered below, please contact Human Resources or call 253-800-2000.

 Why do we require fingerprint record checks?